How I Stop Spam Form Submissions in WordPress (8 Methods That Work)

 What Is WordPress Form Spam?

-WordPress form spam is irrelevant or inappropriate submissions generally generated by bots.
+WordPress form spam is irrelevant or inappropriate submissions generated by bots.
 They’re automated systems that flood your site and contact forms with spammy links, advertisements, and unsolicited content.

 Why Does Your Site Attract Spam Form Submissions?